-“Talking TAIKO,” directed by Yoshiaki Tago, expresses in pensive video the poetry of Yuri Kageyama, and explores her world through interviews and documentation of her readings with music.
+“Talking TAIKO,” a 2010 44-minute film directed by Yoshiaki Tago, expresses in pensive video the poetry of Yuri Kageyama, and explores her world through interviews and documentation of her readings with music.
+Tago is now working on a film of the 2017 San Francisco performance of Kageyama’s “NEWS FROM FUKUSHIMA: MEDITATION ON AN UNDER-REPORTED CATASTROPHE BY A POET.”

-Appearing in “Talking TAIKO” besides Kageyama are Winchester Nii Tete, a percussionist from Ghana, Japanese violinist Yumi Miyagishima, taiko drummer Isaku Kageyama, Keiji Kubo on didgeridoo and other young musicians of Tokyo.
+Appearing in “Talking TAIKO” with Kageyama are Winchester Nii Tete, a percussionist from Ghana, Japanese violinist Yumi Miyagishima, taiko drummer Isaku Kageyama, Keiji Kubo on didgeridoo and other young musicians of Tokyo.

 The film juxtaposes scenes from Japanese Bon Odori festivals and bustling Shibuya streets to underline the message of Kageyama’s poetry _ that being a poet is an extremely special and profound place to be, but is equally an everyday and essential way of life.